AlexandreSinger/rust-fpga-arch-visualizer/README.md

 ## Tentative Plan

-Weekly team meeting: Fridays, 3:00–4:00 PM
+**Weekly team meeting**: Fridays, 3:00–4:00 PM

+Below is our proposed plan for achieving the project objectives.
+It outlines the responsibilities of each team member and the steps we will take over the coming weeks to deliver a functional, fully integrated Rust-based FPGA visualizer.

 | Task | Person Responsible | Timeline |
 | ---- | ------------------ | -------- |